Bamboo flute

-The bamboo flute, especially the bone flute, is one of the oldest musical instruments known.
-Examples of Paleolithic bone flutes have survived for more than 40,000 years, to be discovered by archaeologists.
-While the oldest flutes currently known were found in Europe, Asia too has a long history with the instrument that has continued into the present day.
-In China, a playable bone flute was discovered, about 9000 years old.

-Historians have found the bamboo flute has a long history as well, especially China and India.
+The bamboo flute is an old musical instrument developed in Asia.
 Flutes made history in records and artworks starting in the Zhou dynasty.
 The oldest written sources reveal the Chinese were using the kuan (a reed instrument) and hsio (or xiao, an end-blown flute, often of bamboo) in the 12th-11th centuries b.c., followed by the chi (or ch'ih) in the 9th century b.c. and the yüeh in the 8th century b.c.
 Of these, the chi is the oldest documented cross flute or transverse flute, and was made from bamboo.
 The Chinese have a word, zhudi, which literally means "bamboo flute."

 The cross flute (Sanscrit: vāṃśī) was "the outstanding wind instrument of ancient India," according to Curt Sachs.
 He said that religious artwork depicting "celestial music" instruments was linked to music with an "aristocratic character."
 The Indian bamboo cross flute, Bansuri, was sacred to Krishna, and he is depicted in Hindu art with the instrument.
 In India, the cross flute appeared in reliefs from the 1st century a.d. at Sanchi and Amaravati from the 2nd-4th centuries a.d.

 In the modern age, bamboo flutes are common in places with ready access to bamboo, including Asia, South and Southeast Asia, South America, and Africa.